-Unlike Portugal, where refurbishment of historical buildings is now a high-margin, mainstream business, this sector has not taken off in the same way in Spain.
-Partly, this is because the sheer volume of construction.
+Like in Portugal, where refurbishment of historical buildings is now a high-margin, mainstream business, this sector has also taken off in Spain.
+Large cities such as Madrid and Valencia have experienced significant change, with entire neighbourhoods or barrios undergoing gentrification.
 As many of the areas on which we concentrate are also top tourist destinations, the demand is mainly for comfortable and more contemporary builds.
-Anything associated with refurbishment of older properties is shunned by most buyers and developers.
-Refurbishment is also largely incompatible with large-scale development, which is where most Spanish developers want to position their business.
-The refurbishment of traditional properties is therefore largely left to the passionate buyer who is captivated by the possibility of injecting new life into a traditional property.
+Refurbishment of older properties is undertaken only with great caution by most international buyers and developers.

 For the canny investor, opportunities in traditional neighbourhoods of larger cities and that are prime for gentrification, represent both capital appreciation and 5-8% yield opportunities.
 Some neighbourhoods of Valencia are prime examples.